LunaAug9th/Terminalchat/Readme.md

 # TerminalChat Prototype

-This repository is a prototype of TerminalChat.
+Hi, I'm Henry, the owner who was impressed by PySkywifi and created this repository and This repository is a prototype of TerminalChat.
 I made it simpler than I originally planned.

 ## Getting Started